-Our Early Childhood program promotes academic and social-emotional development in personalized, developmentally appropriate ways for children who are between three and five years old at the start of the year.
-Early childhood students have opportunities for self-directed learning and play while provided with thorough guidance and supervision within a structured program taught by trained, experienced professionals.
+Our Early Childhood program promotes academic and social-emotional development in personalized, developmentally appropriate ways for children who are between two-and-a-half and four years old at the start of the year.
+Kindergarten students receive an academic program grounded in this same philosophy.
+Early childhood students have opportunities for self-directed learning and play -- Discovery Learning -- while being provided thorough guidance and supervision within a structured program taught by trained, experienced professionals.

 Our Pre-K curriculum is based on New York State Early Learning Guidelines.
 Students in the Early Childhood program have regular classes in Art, Music, Physical Education, Information Technology, and Library.

 Our elementary school curriculum provides active, engaging, authentic learning experiences that ensure solid grounding in the knowledge and skills of literacy, mathematics, science, social studies, French, art, music, information and communication technology, and physical education, in collaborative, student-centered, inquiry-based learning environments.

 The elementary curriculum is based on AERO standards, Common Core State Standards for English language arts and mathematics, and Next Generation Science Standards for science.
 Units and lessons draw upon the unique expertise of our world-class educational team and the historical, cultural and physical environment of The Gambia.